git-tfs/git-tfs/doc/commands/branch.md

 ### Merge changesets and branches

-Since version 0.20, when initializing and fetching a TFS branch, if git-tfs encounter a merge changeset, it initialize and fetch automatically the other branch merged.
+Since version 0.20, if git-tfs encounters a merge changeset while initializing and fetching a TFS branch, it will automatically initialize and fetch the merged branch as well.

-If you don't want to initialize the merged branches automatically ( or you can't because your use of TFS is not supported), you could use the option `--ignore-branches` to disable it!
+If you don't want to initialize the merged branches automatically (or you can't because your version of TFS does not support this feature), you can use the option `--ignore-branches` to disable it!

-Note: To successfully process the merge changeset (and come from an older version than TFS2010), you should have converted all the folders corresponding to a TFS branch to a branch in TFS (even the old deleted branches).
+Note: To successfully process the merge changeset (and come from an older version than TFS2010), you must first convert all the folders corresponding to a TFS branch to a branch in TFS (even the old deleted branches).
 To do that, open the 'Source Control Explorer', right click on a folder and choose `Branching and Merging` -> `Convert to Branch`.

 ### Initialize all the TFS branches

     git tfs branch --init --all

-This command init all the branches not already done and ignore existing ones.
+This command will init all the branches that haven't yet been inited.

 ### Initialize a branch with TFS2008

-TFS2008 doesn't permit to know the parent of a branch.
-You should find it yourself with TFS and use the parameter `--tfs-parent-branch` to give it to the `init-branch` command:
+TFS2008 doesn't provide the ability for git-tfs to programmatically determine the parent of a branch.
+You must find it yourself within the TFS UI.
+You can check the checkin message or ask whomever originally made the branch.
+Once you determine the parent branch, provide it using the parameter `--tfs-parent-branch`.

     git tfs branch --init --tfs-parent-branch=$/Repository/ProjectParentBranch $/Repository/ProjectBranch

 ### Ignore files when fetching changesets

-You could use the parameter `--ignore-regex`, to ignore some file when fetching the changesets of the branch.
+You can use the parameter `--ignore-regex`, to ignore some files when fetching the changesets of the branch.

     git tfs init-branch $/Repository/ProjectBranch --ignore-regex=*.bin

-You could use the parameter `--except-regex`, to add an exception to the parameter  `--ignore-regex`.
+You can use the parameter `--except-regex`, to add an exception to the parameter `--ignore-regex`.

     git tfs init-branch $/Repository/ProjectBranch --ignore-regex=*.bin --except-regex=important.bin

 ### Initialize a branch without fetching changesets

-You could use the parameter `--no-fetch`, to initialize the branch by creating its remote but without fetching the changesets of the branch.
+You can use the parameter `--no-fetch`, to initialize the branch by creating its remote but without fetching the changesets of the branch.

 ### Authentication